The near-critical planar FK-Ising model: Introduction

-What can we say if $L^2\alpha_4(L) \Delta p \ll 1$?
+On the other hand, the regime $L^2\alpha_4(L) \Delta p \ll 1$ is more difficult to understand.
 The number of initial macroscopic pivotals that have switched is small, but maybe many new pivotals have appeared during the dynamics, which could have switched then, establishing macroscopic open connections.
-To formulate the same issue from a different point of view, if the dynamics, instead of switching always from closed to open, was symmetric dynamical percolation, then the system would be critical all the time, and, using Fubini and the linearity of expectation, the expected number of {macroscopic pivotal switches} (i.e., flips of edges that are macroscopically pivotal {\em at the moment of the flip}) in time $\Delta p$ would be $L^2\alpha_4(L) \Delta p$.
+To formulate the same issue from a different point of view, if the dynamics, instead of switching always from closed to open, was symmetric dynamical percolation (where each edge is flipping its state according to an independent exponential clock of rate one), then the system would be critical all the time, and, using Fubini and the linearity of expectation, the expected number of {macroscopic pivotal switches} (i.e., flips of edges that are macroscopically pivotal {\em at the moment of the flip}) in time $\Delta p$ would be $L^2\alpha_4(L) \Delta p$.
 If this expectation is small, then the probability of having any macroscopic pivotal switches is also small, hence the system indeed has not changed macroscopically.
 However, the asymmetric near-critical dynamics is slowly moving out of criticality, which could have an effect on the number of pivotals, speeding up changes.

-Nevertheless, Kesten proved the following {\bf near-critical stability} result: as long as $L^2 \alpha_4(L) \Delta p = O(1)$, there are not many more pivotal points in $\omega_p$ than at criticality, hence, despite the monotonicity of the dynamics, changes do not speed up significantly compared to symmetric dynamical percolation, and hence the macroscopic geometry starts changing significantly only at $L^2 \alpha_4(L) \Delta p \asymp 1$.
-The proof in \cite{\KestenScaling} employs Russo's influence formula and differential inequalities, discussed more in Subsection~\ref{ss.mechanism}.
-There is a related but more geometric approach in \cite{\DPSL}, which provides some additional insight into the mechanism governing the near-critical regime that will be crucial in understanding the case of FK-percolation.
+Nevertheless, Kesten proved the following {\bf near-critical stability} result \cite{\KestenScaling}: as long as $L^2 \alpha_4(L) \Delta p = O(1)$, there are not many more pivotal points in $\omega_p$ than at criticality, hence, despite the monotonicity of the dynamics, changes do not speed up significantly compared to symmetric dynamical percolation, and hence the macroscopic geometry starts changing significantly only when $L^2 \alpha_4(L) \Delta p$ becomes of order 1.
+Thus the following scaling relation holds: